 How does it work?

-Currently, when you login to online banking you may be asked to answer a challenge question to access your account.
-With the new layer of security additional questions may be asked or you may be required to enter a unique security code.
+Currently, when you log in to online banking you may be asked to answer a challenge question to access your account.
+With the new layer of security, additional questions may be asked or you may be required to enter a unique security code.

-With the new layer of security it is important that your contact information such as email address and phone number are up-to-date.
+Your contact information must be up-to-date.
 Having your most current information in online banking will ensure that your online banking sessions run smoothly and let us know that you're you when you call or visit.
 You can update your information by logging into online banking and clicking on "Settings" at the top of the screen.

 We have partnered with SavvyMoney to bring you a comprehensive credit program that offers instant access to your credit score along with personalized tips on how to improve or maintain an already great score.
 We call it "Your Credit Score."

 It's built right into our already easy-to-use Online Banking and Mobile Banking App, so you won't need a new login.

-You may request your free credit report online at www.annualcreditreport.com or by phone.
+You may also request your free credit report online at www.annualcreditreport.com or by phone.
 Free credit reports requested online are viewable immediately upon authentication of identity.
 Free credit reports requested by phone will be processed within 15 days of receiving your request.
 Call (877) 322-8228 to request your credit reports by phone.

-Mobile devices, including smartphones and tablets are used to access financial information as much as a home computer or laptop.
+Mobile devices, including smartphones and tablets, are used to access financial information as much as a home computer or laptop.
 To ensure the safety of your personal information we recommend you keep your mobile devices with you at all times or keep them in a secured location.

 Here are a few tips to keep your device safe: